What personal end of year reflection questions should you ask? How do you do a year-end review and reflection?

 You can easily take these questions a bit deeper by asking the follow-up questions, “why” or “why not?”
 Remember, we want to figure out what worked best in 2023, so you can do even better in your personal or professional life in 2024.

-Often times the “short-cut” to success is simply remembering the lessons you’ve already learned and apply them to how you approach the new year.
+Often times the “short-cut” to success is simply remembering the lessons you’ve already learned and apply them to how you prepare for the new year.

 End of the Year Reflection Part 2: